HelpDesk automated workflows - overview video

 First, think about whether all or any of the conditions have to be met.

-Specify condition
+Specify the condition

 Next, choose the condition from the list.
 Configure it according to your preferences, and fill in the available fields.